-Voting Begins For Crayola New Blue Crayon Name – ‘Star Spangled Blue’ Tops List
+Voting Begins For Crayola New Blue Crayon Name — ‘Star Spangled Blue’ Tops List

 - Star Spangled Blue

 The new blue crayon plays to fans, as Crayola said that in previous polls and surveys, blue has always come out on top when fans are asked to pick.
 The CEO of Crayola, Smith Holland, said in a statement that with the new crayon, Crayola strives to continue to provide inspiration to both kids and those who remain kids at heart.

 “We are a company all about kids, creativity and color, so we strive to keep our color palette innovative and on-trend.”

 The new crayon was unveiled to the public back in May of 2017, roughly a month after Crayola announced that it would be retiring the yellow-orange Dandelion crayon from its 24-count boxes.
 The retirement of Dandelion is the first time that a crayon has been pulled from a box set in Crayola’s 100-year history.
 However, Crayola has retired other crayons before, including mint, teal blue, and mulberry.